 Teacup Boba13000 West Indian School Road, Suite A-14, Litchfield Park

-Do you believe we should all “Take Life One Sip At A Time?”
-Though they specialize in boba, Teacup delivers the same quality ingredients in their bubble waffles as their beverages, very much championing handcrafted items and ultimately, providing better taste and quality.
-Try their newest concoction, the Pandan Coconut Bubble Waffle.
-It includes pandan coconut bubble waffle with soft serve, strawberries, matcha Pocky, and sprinkles.
+Do you believe, as Teacup does, that we should all, “Take Life One Sip At A Time?”
+Though it specializes in boba, Teacup takes bubble waffles as seriously as beverages.
+We recommend the Pandan Coconut Bubble Waffle: a pandan coconut bubble waffle with soft serve, strawberries, matcha Pocky, and sprinkles.

-Actually a London-based chain, Bubbleology wasn’t supposed to sell bubble waffles until they realized boba tea and bubble waffles made a perfect pairing.
-And unlike other bubble waffles that have ice cream, they pile on scoops of gelato (or sorbet, if you’re vegan), rotating six delicious flavors like strawberry cheesecake and cookies and cream — to name a few.
+Unlike other bubble waffles piled with ice cream, the London-based Bubbleology comes with gelato (or sorbet, if you’re vegan), and rotates six flavors, like strawberry cheesecake and cookies and cream.
 If you’re a fruit lover, order the Summer Crunch, which has fresh strawberries and strawberry Pocky.
-If you’re a chocolate lover, order The Nutty Professor, which has some delightful Ferrero Rocher.
+Chocolate lover?
+Go for The Nutty Professor, which includes some Ferrero Rocher.

 We Believe Local Journalism is Critical to the Life of a City

 Engaging with our readers is essential to Phoenix New Times's mission.
 Make a financial contribution or sign up for a newsletter, and help us keep telling Phoenix's stories with no paywalls.